Toronto Marlies

 The Toronto Marlies are a professional ice hockey team based in Toronto.
 They compete in the American Hockey League (AHL) as a member of the North Division of the Eastern Conference.
 The Marlies are owned by Maple Leaf Sports & Entertainment, a company that owns several professional sports teams in the city, including their NHL affiliate, the Toronto Maple Leafs.
 The Marlies have played their home games at Coca-Cola Coliseum since 2005.

 The Marlies were established as the New Brunswick Hawks in 1978.
 The team relocated three times, to St. Catharines, Newmarket, and St. John's, before relocating to Toronto in 2005.
 As a part of its relocation to Toronto, the team was renamed the Marlies, after the Toronto Marlboros, a junior hockey team formerly sponsored by the Maple Leafs.
-The Marlies have advanced to the Calder Cup Finals in 2012 and 2018, with the Marlies having won the latter series.
+The Marlies have advanced to the Calder Cup Finals in 2012, 2018, and 2026, with the Marlies having won the latter contests over the Texas Stars, in 2018, and Chicago Wolves, in 2026.